SecretFoundation/docs/docs/node-guides/migrate-a-validator.md

 (`catching_up` should equal `false`)

-### 5. After the new node have caught-up, stop the validator node and then stop the new full node.
+### 5. After the new node has caught-up, stop the validator node.

-To prevent double signing, you should stop the validator node and only then stop the new full node.
+To prevent double signing, you should stop the validator node before stopping the new full node to ensure the new node is at a greater block height than the validator node.

+If the new node is behind the old validator node, then you may double-sign blocks.

 Please read about [the dangers in running a validator](join-validator-mainnet.md#dangers-in-running-a-validator).